Written by Dan Green

 Imagine you’re a first-time home buyer who just found your dream home.
 You call a real estate agent to help you make an offer on a home and soon discover that the agent represents the seller of the same property.

-Typically, a buyer’s agent is solely focused on getting the best deal for the buyer, but in this situation, because the agent represents the seller, too, their allegiance is split.
-Their job to get the seller the highest possible price directly conflicts with the buyer’s interest in getting a lowest possible price.
+Typically, a buyer’s agent is solely focused on getting the best deal for the buyer.
+But in this situation, because the agent represents the seller, too, their duty is split.
+Their job to get the seller the highest possible price directly conflicts with the buyer’s interest in paying the lowest price.

-The buyer questions whether a real estate agent can truly advocate for the best interests of both parties and rightly concludes they cannot.
+The buyer may question whether a real estate agent can truly advocate for the best interests of both parties and rightly conclude that they cannot.

-The buyer finds their own real estate representation – an agent focused on advocating for their interests, guiding them through the home buying sequence, and getting them the best deal on a home.
+The buyer finds their own real estate representation—an agent focused on advocating for their interests, guiding them through the home buying process, and helping secure the best deal on a home.

 Dual agency might save on commission fees since one agent handles both sides of the transaction.
-However, the savings should be weighed against the potential for conflicts of interest.
+However, any potential savings should be weighed against the conflicts of interest that may arise.

 No, they are different.
 A transaction broker facilitates a transaction without representing either party, while a dual agent represents both parties in the same transaction.